Nasdaq extends declines to fourth day on Netflix letdown | Malay Mail

 Seven of the 11 major S&P 500 sectors fell, with communication services down 1.7 per cent at an eight-month low.

-Analysts on Thursday raised doubts about business prospects of pandemic market favorites including Netflix and Peloton Interactive.
+Analysts on Thursday raised doubts about business prospects of pandemic market favourites including Netflix and Peloton Interactive.

 However, shares of Peloton recovered somewhat from the previous day’s fall, gaining 4.2 per cent after its chief executive denied a report that the exercise bike maker was halting some production and raised second-quarter revenue forecast.